TUI-NICR/EMSAFormer/README.md

     [SUNRGB-D](https://rgbd.cs.princeton.edu/), and
     [ScanNet](http://www.scan-net.org/).

-    Please follow the instructions given in `./lib/nicr-scene-analysis-datasets` or [HERE](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.5.4) to prepare the datasets.
+    Please follow the instructions given in `./lib/nicr-scene-analysis-datasets` or [HERE](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.7.0) to prepare the datasets.
     In the following, we assume that they are stored at `./datasets`

+    > Use `--instances-version emsanet` when preparing the SUNRGB-D dataset to reproduce reported results.
+      See notes in evaluation section for more details.

 ## Results & Weights
-We provide the weights for our selected EMSAFormer-SwinV2-T-128-Multi-Aug (with a modified SwinV2-T backbone) on NYUv2 and SUNRGB-D and ScanNet:
+We provide the weights for our selected EMSAFormer-SwinV2-T-128-Multi-Aug (with a modified SwinV2-T backbone) on NYUv2, SUNRGB-D, and ScanNet:

 | Dataset                 | Model                                   | mIoU  | mIoU*  | PQ    | RQ    | SQ    | MAAE  | bAcc  | FPS (50W/30W)**        | URL  |
 |-------------------------|-----------------------------------------|:-----:|:------:|:-----:|:-----:|:-----:|:-----:|:-----:|:------------:|------|